top of page

 The Battle of Verneuil

-At dawn one day in August 1424, the town of Verneuil-sur-Avre prepares to witness a terrible battle...
+At dawn on a day in August 1424, the town of Verneuil-sur-Avre prepares to witness a terrible battle...

 Since 1337, the Hundred Years War has been raging.
 French and English fight tirelessly for Norman lands.
 Verneuil is not spared.
-While the city was in the hands of the English, the French have an idea: take the city, by trickery!
-The French troops are then allied with the Scots by the "Auld Alliance".
-Together, they will manage to trick the English into believing that the French army is coming and that they had better go on the field!
+While the city was in the hands of the English, the French had an idea: to take the city, by trickery!
+The French troops were then allied with the Scots by the "Auld Alliance".
+Together, they will manage to trick the English into believing that the French army was coming and that they had better go on the field!
 The deception works, the English, resigned, surrender without incident.

-Obviously, when this reached the ears of the Duke of Bedford, at the head of the English army, the English troops marched with a determined step towards Verneuil, anxious to take back the city as quickly as possible from these usurpers._cc781905-5cde-3194 -bb3b-136bad5cf58d_ The armies are set up at dawn, at noon everyone is ready but no one moves for two hours...
+Obviously, when this reached the ears of the Duke of Bedford, at the head of the English army, English troops walked with a determined step towards Verneuil, anxious to take back the city as quickly as possible from these usurpers.
+The armies set up at dawn, at noon everyone is ready, but no one moves for two hours...
 They remain motionless under a blazing sun.

 Finally, the French launched the attack.
 A rain of thousands of arrows fell on the troops already exhausted by the heat and the weight of their equipment.
-Some of the soldiers flee but for many of them, it is already too late: impossible to go back.
-The English troops who had remained behind until then entered the battle and took the advantage.
-It is a real massacre.
-In the space of two hours, more than 7,000 men will lose their lives.
+Some of the soldiers fled but for many of them, it was already too late: impossible to go back.
+The English troops who had remained in the rear until then, joined the battle and took the advantage.
+It was a real massacre.
+Within two hours, more than 7,000 men lost their lives.

 medieval normandy

-For nearly three centuries, the Avre valley had the perilous honor of serving as the border between the Kingdom of France and the Duchy of Normandy.
-In Normandy South Eure, the towns, fortresses and religious buildings today constitute the vestiges of this glorious past.
+For nearly three centuries, the Avre valley had the perilous honour of serving as the border between the Kingdom of France and the Duchy of Normandy.
+In Normandy South Eure, towns, fortresses and religious buildings constitute today the vestiges of this glorious past.

-From the end of the 8th century, the Vikings, formidable warriors of the sea, arrived from Scandinavia and devastated the coasts of England, Scotland, Irelandfrom and from France.
-En 911, the French royal power, not very powerful to eradicate the raid, gave them a territory that would be called “Normandy”.
+From the end of the 8th century, the Vikings, formidable warriors of the sea, arrived from Scandinavia and devastated the coasts of England, Scotland, Ireland and France.
+In 911, the French royal power, not very powerful to eradicate the raid, gave them a territory that would be called “Normandy”.

-In 1066, William the Conqueror, Duke of Normandy also became King of England.
-Its conquest enriches Normandy which becomes a threatening territory for the King of France.
+In 1066, William the Conqueror, Duke of Normandy, also became King of England.
+Its conquest boosts the economy of the Normandy which becomes a threatening territory for the King of France.

-150 years later, the King of France Philippe Auguste ended up prevailing over Duke Richard, known as the “Coeur de Lion”.
+150 years later, the King of France Philippe Auguste ended up prevailing over Duke Richard, known as the “Coeur de Lion, Lionheart”.
 It is the end of ducal Normandy.

-Guillaume Le Conquérant and his son, Henri 1er Beauclerc shaped the territory of Normandy South Eure by developing many fortified towns.
-The most important were those of Verneuil, Tillières and Chennebrun located in the first line of defense, along the Avre, as well as those of Avrilly, Breteuil, Gouville and Damville, further north.
+William the Conqueror and his son, Henri 1er Beauclerc shaped the territory of Normandy South Eure by developing many fortified towns.
+The most important were those of Verneuil, Tillières and Chennebrun located in the first line of defence, along the Avre, as well as those of Avrilly, Breteuil, Gouville and Damville, further north.

-Today, keeps, ramparts, royal moats, churches and hydraulic works are some of the buildings that bear witness to this turbulent history.
+Today, donjons, ramparts, royal moats, churches and hydraulic works are some of the buildings that bear witness to this turbulent history.

 bottom of page